aakashvardhan/DL_Sketch_UI_Mockups/README.md

 ## About The Project

 The Widget Detector employs deep learning to detect common user user interface components from hand drawn sketches.
+It then generates the necessary Flutter widget for that specific component.
+The purpose of this tool can speed up UI generation or even be used as a teaching tool.